kevinboone/cpicom/README.md

 bundle, only a binary embedded in a C source.

-The original CP/M 2.2 binaries (`PIP.COM`), etc., included in this repository have been all been released to the public domain.
+The original CP/M 2.2 binaries (`PIP.COM`), etc., included in this repository (`misc/` directory) have been all been released to the public domain.

+The FAT filesystem driver (`fs/*/ff*`) is distributed by an individual identified as ChaN, under terms compatible with the GPL.

 The Pico interface, filesystem management, filesystem compatibility layer, command-line interface (all other directories in the repository) are copyright (c)2021 Kevin Boone, under the terms of the GNU Public Licence v3.0.
-An overriding feature of all the licences for the various components in this repository is unrestricted distribution, with no warranty.
+An overriding feature of all the licences for the various components in this repository is unrestricted distribution, with no warranty, provided that the original authors are attributed.

 # Revision history
 0.1a<br/>